 The executive function of working memory holds information in your head for a short amount of time so you can manipulate that information and do something.
 Example: A math problem.
 You take in the information of the numbers and functions that are being requested.
 When you do the problem in your head you are using your working memory to solve the problem.

 All hope is not lost – yes we can improve our executive functions according to Psychology Today.
 They suggest identifying which executive function you want to improve and then picking a strategy to help you improve.

 - Chunk things into smaller tasks

 - Externalize information using notepads, to-do lists, or reminders

 (had you completed the math problem, mentioned earlier, on paper, you would be helping your working memory by reducing demand upon your working memory so it is available for other items you need to remember)

 Did you enjoy this episode?
 Please leave a rating and review in your favorite podcast app.
-Share this episode with a friend and be sure to tag Organize 365® when you share on social media!
+Share this episode with a friend and tag Organize 365® when you share on social media!